kjendrzyca/kjendrzyca.github.io/_posts/2017-01-31-how-to-be-a-better-over-engineer.md

 You should stay calm in those situations.
 Don't judge, don't be like them.
 They need to be a shining example.
 Give them a little guidance.
 There are few simple tricks you can use:

-1) Use your "years of experience" in the argument.
+1) Use your "years of experience" in the argument

 This one is very hard to argue with.
 Use it if you have at least 5 years of experience.
 The more years of experience you have the stronger you are.